How to free up RAM on Mac: 12 top tips to try

 We love using stacks to keep desktop in order.
 The Stacks feature categorizes items and puts them together in neat little piles.
 Right-click anywhere on your desktop and choose Use Stacks from the menu.

-5. Clear up System Junk
+5. Clear up system junk

 To optimize the available RAM you do have, it's a good idea to clean up your system junk, like temporary files, cache, incomplete downloads, or old logs.
 You can spend hours trawling through folders or you can use a dedicated tool like CleanMyMac to do all the hard work for you with just a few clicks.
 Bonus points for this app being notarized by Apple.